zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The word “saturated” refers to its chemical composi tion, how it is actually formed chemically.
 There are “saturated fats,” “mono satur ated fats,” “poly saturated fats,” and “trans fats.”
 If you want a definition f or all of those things, it’s best to look online.
 But a saturated fat is a fat that is s olid or would be solid at room temperature.
 There are some people who think satura ted fats are bad for you, other people who say it doesn’t really matter.

-We’re not going to go into those arguments here, bu t many Americans have been told for many years that saturated fats are ba d for them.
+We’re not going to go into those arguments here, bu t many Americans have been told for many years that saturated fats are bad for them.
 That’s why Amy

 says look, it doesn’t have any, or “very much,” sat urated fat.
 She says it doesn’t have very much “trans (trans) fat.”
 A trans fat is made usually from some sort of chemical process, and again, there are many people who think trans fat is very bad for your health.
 The third item Amy mentions is  “sodium” (sodium).
 Sodium is basically salt.